Trailblazer780/Installing-LAMP/README.md

-# Installing-LAMP
+# Installing LAMP
-This is a documentation of how to install LAMP
+This is a documentation of how to install LAMP Server.